noborus/trdsql/README.md

 }
 ```

-As it is, it is a 1 column table.
+Normally it is a 1 column table as it is.

 ```console
 trdsql -oat 'SELECT * FROM menu.json'